Azareal/Gosora/docs/configuration.md

 ServerCount - The number of instances you're running.
 This setting is currently experimental.

+DisableLiveTopicList - This switch allows you to disable the live topic list.

+DisableJSAntispam - This switch lets you disable the JS anti-spam feature.
+It may be useful if you primarily get users who for one reason or another have decided to disable JavaScript.

 NoAvatar - The default avatar to use for users when they don't have their own.
 The default for this may change in the near future to better utilise HTTP/2.
 Example: https://api.adorable.io/avatars/{width}/{id}.png

 ItemsPerPage - The number of posts, topics, etc. you want on each page.

+MaxTopicTitleLength - The maximum length that a topic can be.
+Please note that this measures the number of bytes and may differ from language to language with it being equal to a letter in English and being two bytes in others.

+MaxUsernameLength - The maximum length that a user's name can be.
+Please note that this measures the number of bytes and may differ from language to language with it being equal to a letter in English and being two bytes in others.

 # Database